fortio/tsync/README.md

 ## What does it do / How does it work?

-The program starts by figuring out which interface and local address to use (because on windows the default picks WSL virtual interface and thus fails to see real peers) by looking up a configurable target (defaults to udp 8.8.8.8:53 ie one of google's dns server)
+The program starts by figuring out which interface and local address to use (because on Windows the default picks the WSL virtual interface and thus fails to see real peers) by looking up a configurable target (defaults to UDP 8.8.8.8:53, i.e., one of Google's public DNS servers).

-It then does listens to a multi cast address (default 239.255.116.115:29556) and also periodically sends to that address its own information and reads peers found information.
+It then listens on a multicast address (default 239.255.116.115:29556), periodically sends its own information to that address, and reads information from discovered peers.

 Currently, example of peer detection with tsync running on a mac, a linux and a windows box: